French occupation of Frankfurt

 French occupation of Frankfurt occurred from 6 April to 17 May 1920 as part of the Allied occupation of the Rhineland.
 The principal city occupied was Frankfurt, but the French also occupied Dieburg, Darmstadt, Hanau and Homburg.
-The occupation was in response to the mobilisation of armed forces by the government of Hermann Müller to suppress the Ruhr Uprising - which in turn was part of a widespread strike movement which defeated the Kapp Putsch.
+The occupation was in response to the mobilisation of armed forces by the government of Hermann Müller to suppress the Ruhr Uprising, an attempt by left-wing workers to take over political power in the Ruhr Area.
+It grew out of the widespread strike movement that defeated the Kapp Putsch.

 French economic concerns

 On 20 January 1920 Alexandre Millerand succeeded Georges Clemenceau as Prime Minister of France.
 On 31 January he attended the first meeting of the Conseil supérieur de la guerre since the armistice and enquired whether the French Army was capable of occupying the Ruhr.
 Edmond Buat, the Chief of Staff of the French Army, replied this would only be possible with the mobilisation of reserves.

 The Kapp Putsch

 The Kapp Putsch was an attempted coup on 13 March 1920 by parts of the Reichswehr (military), the Freikorps and other conservative, nationalist and monarchist factions.
 They aimed to undo the German Revolution of 1918–1919, overthrow the Weimar Republic and establish a right-wing autocratic government in its place.